ymanshur/ymanshur.github.io/README.md

-# About Me

 > **Never settle for less**
 >
 > "_...for God loves those who strive for excellence in all they do."_

-I'm a seasoned software engineer with over five years of experience designing and developing scalable **transaction processing** in **distributed environments** and specializing in orchestrating cross-system transaction workflows and implementing robust message-driven architecture and reactive solutions.

-I collaborate effectively with engineering, product, finance, and business teams, ensuring technical solutions align with strategic objectives.
+I'm a **seasoned software engineer** with over five years of experience designing and developing scalable, high-throughput backend systems in distributed environments.
+Adept at providing **orchestration**, **integration** systems, and **dashboard monitoring**.
+Consistently leverages engineering best practices to deliver robust and reactive solutions and collaborates effectively with Data, Product, Finance, and Sales teams, ensuring technical solutions align with business strategic objectives.

-## Portfolio

 You can find my full portfolio here: [ymanshur.github.io/portfolio](https://ymanshur.github.io/portfolio/)